 Is it compatible with smart tariffs such as Octopus, and can it be scheduled to charge off-peak?

 Yes, it’s designed with smart charging in mind.
-That means you can schedule charging around your tariff, including popular ones like Octopus Intelligent Go and Octopus Go.
+That means you can schedule charging around your tariff, and VCHRGD lists integration with Intelligent Octopus Go and OVO Charge Anytime.

 Still, double-check your specific vehicle and chosen tariff before making a decision.
 Sometimes certain features are tied to your car’s own compatibility, not just the charger.